How to Prepare for a Great Walk in New Zealand

 - Pack the right clothes.

 You need to plan how you are getting to and from the Great Walk.
 The majority of the walks are linear, meaning the track ends in a different location to where it starts.
 Either organise someone to pick you up from the end of your hike, or book one of the shuttle services, which can take you to the car park where you started the walk.
 All towns near the New Zealand Great Walks have transport services to and from the hiking trails.

 To keep your extra luggage secure, use hostels’ luggage storage for a small fee (or sometimes free).
-Also, remember to book your next night in the hostel after your Great Walk!
+Also, remember to book your next night at the hostel after your Great Walk!

 The Abel Tasman, Milford Track and Whanganui Journey have parts of the walks on the water.
 This means you might need to book a kayak or water taxi in Abel Tasman, a boat cruise or kayak to travel up Milford Sound, or a canoe or kayak to take on the Whanganui Journey.